Why Do Some Newspapers Refuse LLC Publication Ads?

 NYC Special Considerations

 In New York City's five counties (Manhattan, Brooklyn, Queens, Bronx, Staten Island), the court system manages newspaper designations.
-The Queens County Clerk's Office, for example, uses a rotating list system where newspapers are assigned in order as requests come in.
+The county clerk's office uses a rotating list system where newspapers are assigned in order as requests come in.

 Common Mistakes to Avoid